shoudaoren2025/UxPlay/README.md

     pipewiresink" or "vs waylandsink" as defaults to the file. *(Output from terminal commands "ps waux \| grep pulse" or "pactl info" will contain "pipewire" if your Linux/BSD system uses it).*

+-   For Linux/*BSD systems using D-Bus, the option `-scrsv 1` inhibits the screensaver while there is video activity on UxPlay (`-scrsv 2` inhibits it whenever UxPlay is running).

 -   For Linux systems using systemd, there is a **systemd** service file **uxplay.service** found in the UxPlay top directory of the distribution, and also installed